dy1z/docs/content/docs/transformers/prettify.md

 ---
-title: "Prettify Code"
+title: "Prettify Email Code"
-slug: prettify
+slug: "prettify"
 description: "Pretty print your HTML email template code before sending it to a colleague or a client"
 ---

 # Prettify Code

-Maizzle can pretty print your HTML code.
+Maizzle can pretty print your HTML email code.

 Need to send HTML to a human?
 Enable `prettify` in your config: